reduxjs/redux/docs/tutorials/essentials/part-3-data-flow.md

   - `createSlice` will generate action creator functions for each reducer we add to a slice
   - Call `dispatch(someActionCreator())` in a component to dispatch an action
   - Reducers will run, check to see if this action is relevant, and return new state if appropriate
-  - Temporary data like form input values should be kept as React component state.
+  - Temporary data like form input values should be kept as React component state or plain HTML input fields.
 Dispatch a Redux action to update the store when the user is done with the form.

 :::